Skip to content

 fdw_package_* Yes Standard Wasm FDW package metadata.
 See Available Versions.

-base_url Yes* Base URL for the API (e.g., https://api.example.com/v1). *Optional if spec_url provides servers.
+base_url Yes* Base URL for the API (e.g., https://api.example.com/v1). *Optional if spec_url or spec_json provides servers.

-spec_url No URL to the OpenAPI specification JSON.
+spec_url No URL to the OpenAPI specification (JSON or YAML).
 Required for IMPORT FOREIGN SCHEMA.
+Mutually exclusive with spec_json.

 api_key No API key for authentication.